 Scarecrows are also making a return to Cheekwood Harvest this year.
 The theme is “favorite artists,” so expect to see scarecrows inspired by Frida Kahlo, Jackson Pollock, or even Salvador Dali.

 Dogs are allowed at Cheekwood only during special dog-friendly events.

 How much are tickets to Cheekwood Harvest?

 Admission is the standard price for entrance to Cheekwood Estate.
-There is not an upcharge to attend the Cheekwood Harvest or see the Chihuly exhibits.
+There is no upcharge to attend the Cheekwood Harvest.

 Cheekwood Estates & Garden membership benefits

 Memberships start at $65 per person or $90 per family.
 There are many Cheekwood Estate & Gardens membership options to fit your family’s budget.
 Discounts for seniors, educators, military, and students are also available.

 If you plan on visiting Cheekwood multiple times or would like to support its mission, becoming a member is a great choice.
 With so many events throughout the year, a membership is a real money saver for Nashville locals.